Louis Antoine Assistant Dean

 Sister Janice grew up in Southampton, PA.
 After graduating from Bishop McDevitt High School, she entered the Congregation of the Sisters, Servants, of the Immaculate Heart of Mary.
 She taught in elementary and high schools in the Archdiocese of Philadelphia and the Diocese of Harrisburg.
 She also served as an elementary school principal.
 Sister Janice comes to Cristo Rey from West Catholic High School in Philadelphia, where she taught physics and chemistry.
 Sister Janice is a graduate of Immaculata University (B.A.
 1972, B.S.
 1981) and Villanova University (M.S.
 1989).

-As the Coordinator of Marketing and Public Relations, Ms. Winter is responsible for all Cristo Rey Philadelphia internal, external and online communications, branding and community relations.
-Along with her responsibilities in marketing and communications, Ms. Winter assists in the daily operations of the school and is the assistant to the President.
+As the Director of Communications and Community Affairs, Ms. Winter is responsible for all Cristo Rey Philadelphia internal, external and online communications, branding and community relations.
 Prior to joining the Cristo Rey Philadelphia Team, she served as the Communications Coordinator at Elwyn, a multi-state nonprofit organization located in Media, PA.
 Ms. Winter is a graduate of the Pennsylvania State University (B.A.
 Public Relations and Advertising, Minor in Business, 2010).
 Ms. Winter is honored to be a part of the Cristo Rey Philadelphia team.

 Ms. Zeiset is a graduate of Eastern University (B.S.
 Exercise Science, Minor in Accounting, 2012).
-She has also invested in several classes from the Sport and Coaching minor.
-She has a special interest in athletics, as she was involved in sports throughout the years.
-Ms. Zeiset has worked as a counselor and group instructor at a Health and Fitness camp in Vermont for girls who desire to make physical and psychological improvements to their daily habits.
+She has a special interest in athletics, as she was involved in sports throughout high school and college.
+Now, she enjoys coaching athletes in these sports.
+Ms. Zeiset has worked as a camp counselor and group fitness instructor at a Health and Fitness camp in Vermont for girls who desire to make physical and psychological improvements to their daily habits.
 She has also invested as an intern at Bryn Mawr Hospital in the Cardiac Rehabilitation department.
-In addition, she has done personal training with individuals to work towards health and fitness goals.
+In addition, Ms. Zeiset has done personal training with individuals to work towards health and fitness goals.
 She enjoys teaching and inspiring others to develop a lifestyle full of healthy habits and recreational activities.